Top 10 Running Backs Not in the Pro Football Hall of Fame

 He is one of the most forgotten running backs in league history.

-Big reason he doesn't own a gold jacket is he played on team's whose idea of offense was throwing the ball.
-He didn't rack up big numbers and that will probably keep him out for the foreseeable future.
+A big reason he doesn't own a gold jacket is he played on teams whose idea of offense was throwing the ball.
+He didn't rack up big numbers, and that will probably keep him out for the foreseeable future.

 7. Eddie George

 The workhorse of a running back was the backbone of the offense for his career.

 A first round pick in 1996, Eddie George was an instant impact for the team.
 He won the offensive rookie of the year and never missed a game because of an injury.
 In their Super Bowl loss to St. Louis, George had 130 total yards and scored two touchdowns in the game.
 He is only the second NFL running back to rush for 10,000 yards while never missing a start and holds the second-longest streak of regular season starts.
 In five of his eight seasons with the Titans, George carried the ball over 330 times.
 His career totals include 10,441 rushing yards, 268 receptions, 2,227 receiving yards, and 78 touchdowns.
 George spent his final season in Dallas before retiring after 2004.
 He was a four time pro bowler and two time All-Pro during his eight seasons in Tennessee.

 The big reason he's not in Canton is his career rushing average.
 In his nine seasons, he averaged under four yards per carry.
 Also, he struggled against elite defensive talent, most notably Ray Lewis, throughout his career.